 What kind of baits or lures do I need to get started with bass fishing?

 Bass fishing is a regional and seasonal sport.
 The types of lures that work best for you will vary based on where you live and what season it is.
-Create a free profile on our website and we can give you free personalized tackle recomendations.
 But here are a few common lure types used to catch bass:

 - Crankbaits: Whether you fish from the bank or a boat, you can bet that tossing a crankbait will result in catching fish.
 Crankbaits are a cast-and-retrieve type lure that help you cover water fast when you search for active bass.
 However, many people make the mistake of simply casting and reeling it straight back.
 While you can catch some fish this way, crankbaits are most effective when an angler varies his or her retrieve.
 That means reel it, twitch it, knock it against stumps and rocks, and do anything else to make the crankbait move erratically.
 For beginners, try a shallow to medium diving crankbait to target the most aggressive bass in the area.
 Start with natural colors for clear water and chartreuse or dark colors for stained water.